How to start using RDM

 Using RedisDesktopManager >=0.9.9

-Click on "Enable TLS-over-SSH" in SSH connection settings and follow instructions from section How to connect to Redis ElastiCache through EC2
+Click on "Enable TLS-over-SSH" in the the SSH connection settings and follow instructions from section How to connect to Redis ElastiCache through EC2

 Using RedisDesktopManager <0.9.9